WorldCereal/ewoc_sen2cor/README.md

 The run_s2c.py script is temporary it will be soon updated/improved

+Sen2cor aux data:

+- DEM: srtm tiles are automatically downloaded by sen2cor from [CIGAR](http://srtm.csi.cgiar.org/wp-content/uploads/files/srtm_5x5/TIFF/)
+- **Not used** ESA CCI package can be added to this container in order to improve the atmospheric correction.
+This package is quite heavy for GH (5Gb), so the archive need to be downloaded in the container.
+Be aware that the docker image size will be around 8 Gb.
+To use the ESA CCI package, you'll need to download it from [here](http://maps.elie.ucl.ac.be/CCI/viewer/download.php), add it to this folder and uncomment the corresponding lines in the Dockerfile.

 ## TODO
 - [X] Run sen2cor in docker container

 - [X] Use SRTM
+- [ ] Create a local ftp mirror of CIGAR srtm ftp in the k8s cluster

 - [ ] Get S2 L1C from creodias using dataship with an S2 L1C id